naidugova/phpproject/README.md

-# phpproject
+# CarRental
-Online car rental booking
+Car rental management website based on php as a backend for univ web project